RDjarbeng/idl-project/README.md

 ## Download notebook
 The file for downloading the dataset is given here:
 [Dataset Downloading and preparation](https://github.com/RDjarbeng/idl-project/blob/main/downloading-dataset.ipynb) Some of the commands here might be specific to a kaggle notebook.
+The notebooks in this repository have instructions and procedure to follow in the first markdown cell.

 > Take note to use the faceforensics++ dataset requires permissions from the authors of the paper.